David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This image is often misleadingly cut from documentaries (such as "Vietnam - The Fragile Beauty") or is of unknown origin, used for malicious political purposes.
 * In reality, the Northern and Northwestern border areas still possess many large Nature Reserves and National Parks (Hoang Lien, Ba Be, Muong Nhe...); forest coverage is not "completely bare" as the distorted image suggests.
 * Sharing false images aims to deny Vietnam's efforts in planting and protecting forests over the years (Vietnam's forest coverage rate is currently over 42%, higher than the global average).

+**47. On the August Revolution (1945):**

+**Allegation:** Claims that the August Revolution was a "historical mistake", a "change from monarchy to party rule"; success was due to "luck" or a "power vacuum".
+* The revolution was the result of 15 years of thorough preparation and the Party's wise leadership in seizing the "once-in-a-thousand-years" opportunity, not luck.
+* It transformed the nation from slavery to ownership of the country, abolishing the colonial-feudal regime, eradicating famine and illiteracy.

+**Allegation:** Blames the August Revolution as the "cause of two bloody wars"; claims "without the revolution, the country would have been rich and powerful long ago".
+* The wars were caused by the aggressive ambitions of French colonialism and US imperialism, not the revolution.
+* Independence is the prerequisite for development; the revolution ended the dark night of slavery and opened an era of independence and freedom.

+**48. On the Resistance War Against America:**

+**Allegation:** Distorts the war as a "civil war", "North invading South"; claims the US did not invade but came to "help" or "civilize".
+* The nature of the war was a resistance against US aggression; the US set up a puppet regime and deployed troops and weapons to devastate Vietnam.
+* The Paris Accords (1973) forced the US to withdraw troops and respect Vietnam's independence and unity, refuting the "civil war" argument.
+* Claims of "civilizing" are whitewashing crimes (bombings, chemical warfare) that caused immense suffering to the Vietnamese people.

+**Allegation:** Refers to April 30 as "National Hatred Day", "Black April"; denies the significance of "Liberation" and only accepts "Unification".
+* April 30 is the Great Victory of national liberation and reunification, ending 30 years of war.
+* "Liberation" was the necessary condition for "Unification"; without liberation from foreign domination, there would be no true unification.
+* The reality of peace, national harmony, and development today refutes all allegations of hatred and division.

+**49. On Science, Technology, and Innovation (Resolution 57):**

+**Allegation:** Claims that Resolution 57 on science and technology is just "bait" or "empty slogans"; asserts that "freedom is the national policy, not science".
+* Science, technology, and innovation are identified as the top national policy and a strategic breakthrough for national development.
+* Vietnam's Global Innovation Index (GII) has continuously improved, and the startup ecosystem is developing strongly, proving the policy's effectiveness.
+* The Resolution creates a legal corridor and mechanisms to unleash all resources for scientific development, not "bait".